hughbien/mark/README.md

 ```
 make spec                         # to run all tests
 make spec ARGS=path/to/spec       # to run a single test
-make build                        # to create a release binary in the target directory
+make build                        # to create a release binary in the bin directory
 make install                      # to copy release binary into system bin (uses $INSTALL_BIN)
-make clean                        # to remove build artifacts and target directory
+make clean                        # to remove build artifacts and bin directory
 make run ARGS="file1.md file2.md" # to run locally
 make run ARGS=-h                  # to run with local arguments
 ```